-The post will belong to both Category and sub-category, and on the website, it would appear on the “Tutorial” archive and the “Code” archive.
+- The post belonging to the sub-category will automatically fall under Category, and on the website, it would appear on the “Tutorial” archive and the “Code” archive page.

 Similarly, if you are doing articles on marketing; Marketing would be the parent category, and SEO, SEM SMM, etc., would be the sub-categories.

 Now that you have a grasp on WordPress category pages, let’s move on to “how to add categories and sub-categories in WordPress” step by step.

 How to add and edit categories in WordPress?

 When you open the Posts list in the WordPress admin, you’ll see that Categories is one of the columns used.
 WordPress comes with one type by default (there must always be one), which is “Uncategorized” in this case.
 So this first post, titled “Hello world!” falls under the Category of uncategorized.